Fellowship assessment process

 All fellowship applications are subject to an early suitability assessment, ahead of external peer review.
 Applications outside the remit of the scheme will be rejected.
 For more information please see our fellowship FAQs and our peer review guidance.

 All applications for MRC fellowships are assessed by independent scientific experts in the relevant fields.
 A minimum of three reviews from independent experts are sought for each application, though more may be obtained depending on the scheme and the response rate of the reviewers contacted.

 Shortlisting is conducted by panel members.
-Three panels consider fellowship applications: the clinical training and career development panel, the non-clinical training and career development panel, and the skills development fellowship panel.
+Two panels consider fellowship applications: the clinical training and career development panel and the non-clinical training and career development panel.

 Informed by the reviewers’ comments, the relevant panel will decide which applicants are short-listed and invited to interview.

 Interviews are conducted by the relevant panel (see above links).
 Interviews usually last approximately 30 minutes and are normally at the MRC’s head office London.

 The MRC makes a contribution towards the costs of interviewees' return travel by the most economic route.
 The MRC cannot pay for meals during journeys, nor for taxis or accommodation unless agreed with the MRC’s fellowships team in advance of the interview date.